-On eBay, there are plenty of iPads.
-A 6th Generation iPad with 256gb of storage and 4G will cost around four-hundred pounds.
-Yes, this will be my next purchase.
+I search eBay and discover plenty of 6th Generation iPad with 256gb of storage and 4G priced around four-hundred pounds.
+I decide to buy one.
 After the decision is made, I follow the usual path of researching iPads.
 My coffee is getting cold, and for a moment, my thoughts are on sipping the coffee without spilling it on my whiter than white tee shirt.

-Some of my friends know I am obsessed with clean clothes.
-Working out how to get linen-fresh snow white is one of my most significant challenges.
-Next to the washing machine is a collection of cleaning powders, flakes and liquids, stain soaps, bicarbonate of soda, soda crystals.
-When travelling the World, I always return with a new white-washing miracle chemical.
+Many of my friends know I am obsessed with clean clothes.
+Working out how to get white linen fresh and snow white is one of my most significant challenges.
+Next to the washing machine is a collection of cleaning powders, soap flakes and liquids, stain soaps, bicarbonate of soda, soda crystals.
+Whenever I travel I always return with a new white-washing miracle chemical.
 My holy grail is not a golden challis.
 It is blinding white shirts.
-A coffee stain is one of the most difficult ones to deal with unless the wet coffee is washed out of the material; it will stain the cotton.
+An arch-enemy is the coffee stain: one of the most difficult to deal with: unless the coffee is washed out before the material dries it will stain the cotton.

 Liz is downstairs: I hear choking: “Lizzy, are you ok?”
 No reply, my voice is raised “Lizzy, are you ok?”
 No response: Christ Lizzy is choking, and there is silence.
 Fuck, I don’t want Lizzy to die, out of bed in a second, racing down the stairs “Lizzy, are you ok?”

 In the kitchen, Liz is folding my white shirts.
 She has hiccups, loud and strange sounding.
 “Christ, I thought you were choking.
 I called and then shouted, you didn’t hear” “I couldn’t hear what you were saying: I have hiccups: did you know you’ve spilt coffee on your tee-shirt?”